hair style How To Get Laid Edges Without Skills Or Hair

-Editor’s Note: Of course if you love the texture and feel of edges using actual hair, all you need is some gel, like the L'Oréal Paris Advanced Hairstyle LOCK IT Extreme Style Gel, an edge brush, and a few video tutorials to guide you through the process until you get your desired look.
+Editor’s Note: Of course if you love the texture and feel of edges using actual hair, all you need is some gel, like the L'Oréal Paris Advanced Hairstyle LOCK IT Extreme Style Gel, an edge brush, and some video tutorials to guide you through the process until you get your desired look.

 Now that you know more, are you ready to jump into the world of water tattoo edges?
 Here are three simple ways to add the trend to your hairstyle playbook.

 A sleek ponytail will always be on trend, and adding trendy water tattoo edges to one will simply take your look to another level.
 You still get to keep hair up and away from your face without sacrificing your desired style.